aptejada/aptejada.github.io/_posts/2025-02-02-dab-data-cleaning.md

 Solution
 > Sort data in ascending order </br>
 ![sort-ascending](https://github.com/aptejada/aptejada.github.io/tree/master/assets/img/sort-ascending.png)
 > Check other columns before removing the _null_.
 Here, you see that there are 13 empty rows.
-Remove these empty rows but be careful not to include rows with contents </br>
+Remove these empty rows but be careful not to include rows with contents </br>.
+Go to _Home_ -> _Remove rows -> _Remove blank rows
 ![empty-rows](https://github.com/aptejada/aptejada.github.io/tree/master/assets/img/empty-rows.png)
 > If you can retrieve info on missing contents per column, modify the dataset to include the info
+>